Gardimy/Todo-List/README.md

 >If you are a new developer and would like to have a basic project to start practicing your code or creating your first project Using the most receent version of javaScript ,HTML and CSS : Cloning this project will give you what you need!

-> To get a local copy up and running, follow these steps:
+> To get a local copy up and running, follow these steps: npm run dev or npm start to start this app.
 ### Prerequisites

 In order to run this project you need: